LOCATION LOCATION LOCATION

-It’s pretty simple—if you’re going for comfort and efficiency, choose a fan that fits your room size.
-If a fan is too small, it won’t move enough air.
-Too big, and it could move too much air (translation: brrr).
+For comfort and efficiency, choose a fan that fits your room size: too small and the air won’t disperse throughout the room, too large and it could overwhelm the space.
 Here’s a general guide to fan size, measured by blade span:

 You might want to go with two fans instead of one to keep air flowing and the room feeling just right.

 Think about how remote controls might fit—or not fit—with your lifestyle.
-A remote control can enhance the performance and operating flexibility of your fan, since many remotes include one-touch multiple speed settings, instant fan “off” operation and full-range light dimming.
+A remote control can enhance the performance and operating flexibility of your fan, since many remotes include one-touch multiple speed settings, instant fan “off” operation, and full-range light dimming.
 Pretty fun to do from the comfort of your favorite chair (or wherever you are from up to 40 feet away from the fan).
-Installing a ceiling fan and remote control is so easy—absolutely a do-it-yourselfer—and doesn’t require any professional wiring.
 Remote control kits include a handheld transmitter for sending commands to the fan and a receiver you’ll either conceal inside the fan canopy or mount just beneath the ceiling.

 Downrod or no downrod?
 The answer is, whatever gets your ceiling fan 8 to 9 feet above the floor.
 That’s what you’re going for to maximize comfort and efficiency.
 (And no, downrods don’t increase wobble—in fact, they can increase stability.)
 Here’s a general formula for calculating downrod length: